pashna/GradientBoosting/README.md

 * Custom **node purity** for decision tree (must be inherited from Abstract class).
 Gini and Entropy are built-in.

 File Boosting.ipynb shows that this algorithm **works better than Sklearn's** on the given datasets with the same parameters.

+Since python code works incredibly slow, the implimentation uses [Cython](http://cython.org/) in the most critical functions which gives a huge jump in speed.